 - Companies send me stuff.

 Are you paid to write product reviews?

 No. Although I sometimes receive free products from companies to review, I do not have contracts with any companies regarding paid reviews.
-I’m not a huge fan of paid reviews as I feel like payment may sway decisions.
+I’m not a fan of paid reviews as I feel that payment may sway decisions.
 I’m not out to make friends with green companies.
 My goal is to honestly review eco-products that may benefit readers.

 If you get a product for free will it get a good review?

 NO!
 Reviews that seem overly positive because you can tell the writer was so thrilled to get something for free (you know what I mean) are one of my biggest pet peeves in the blogging world.
 Just because a company sends me a product for free doesn’t mean I will for sure review it and it sure as heck doesn’t mean it’s going to get a good review.